jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 ... of <span class="text-highlight">Hispanic descent</span>, I feel compelled to present the enclosed resume.
 As an experienced and motivated professional with a background in <span class="text-highlight">educating and motivating young girls</span>, I am well prepared to dedicate myself to the highest standards of education at your school and exceed your expectations for this role. \[...]
 Throughout my tenure as an English teacher with St. Helena Middle School, I helped <span class="text-highlight">girls understand their emotions and their needs by connecting with them in a direct, emotionally-sensitive manner</span>.
 Through my teaching experience, I learned that <span class="text-highlight">girls were not alone and that they can often rely on others</span> in their lives to motivate them. \[...]

-... with a bachelor’s degree in <span class="text-highlight">medical statistics</span> and a bachelor’s degree in <span class="text-highlight">communication and management</span> from Washington University, I am prepared to excel in this role and to substantially benefit your organization. \[...]
+... with a bachelor’s degree in medical statistics and a bachelor’s degree in communication and management from Washington University, I am prepared to excel in this role and to substantially benefit your organization. \[...]

 ... in a <span class="text-highlight">non-profit organization</span>, I am proud to be part of the organization’s <span class="text-highlight">diversity efforts</span>.
 Throughout my career, I have been honored to lead a diverse team, such as hiring, coaching, and evaluating students and staff, managing donor programs, and promoting new educational offerings. \[...]

 ... with less than 12 years of experience <span class="text-highlight">operating a full range of nursing home premises</span>, I am confident that I would be a valuable asset to your nursing team. \[...]

-... with a bachelor’s degree in <span class="text-highlight">history</span> from Georgetown University, I am honored to apply for the position of <span class="text-highlight">History Professor</span> \[...]
+... with a bachelor’s degree in history from Georgetown University, I am honored to apply for the position of History Professor \[...]

 </div>